-Description The property is a one and a half storey semi-detached house.
-Accommodation Ground Floor: Living Room, Bedroom, Kitchen, Bathroom and Pantry.
-First Floor: 2 Bedrooms.
-Gross Internal Floor Area (m2) Approximately 93m .
+Description The property is a two and a half storey detached house.
+Accommodation Basement Floor: Cellar.
+Ground Floor: Entrance vestibule, Entrance Hallway, Living Room, Sitting Room, Dining Room, Kitchen, WC and Conservatory.
+First Floor: Main Bedroom with Ensuite Shower Room and Dressing Room, 2 further Bedrooms and Bathroom.
+Second Floor: 4 Bedrooms and Bathroom.
+Gross Internal Floor Area (m2) Approximately 337m 2 .
 Neighbourhood and Location The property forms part of an established residential area in the town of Nairn.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.
-Age Built around 1965.
+Age Built around 1900.
 Weather It was sunny and dry, following generally similar conditions.
 Chimney Stacks Visually inspected with the aid of binoculars where appropriate.

-There is a chimney stack of concrete block construction.
-This has a render finish.
-There is a metal flashing at the base of the chimney.
+There are chimney stacks of stone construction.
+These have pointed finishes.
+There are metal flashings at the base of the chimneys.
 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and tiled.
-The ridges are formed in tile.
-The valley is lined with metal materials.
-Access to the roof space is available via a hatch above the landing.
-The roof is of timber construction.
-Insulation materials have been laid over the ceiling joists and fixed between rafters.
-The firewall is formed in concrete block work.
+The roof is pitched and slated.
+The ridges are formed in metal.
+Valleys are lined with metal materials.
+There are dormer windows at the front and rear, having pitched roofs, overlaid in natural slates.
+Flashings around dormers are formed in metal.
+Access to the roof space is available via a hatch in a bedroom.
+The roof is of timber construction, with timber sarking.
+Insulation materials have been laid over the ceiling joists.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters are of a cast iron, half round design with cast iron, round downpipes.
+There are half round, UPVC and cast iron gutters in place, which connect to round , UPVC and cast iron downpipes.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of cavity block construction, externally rendered and synthetic stone faced.
-There is evidence that cavity wall insulation has been installed.
+The walls are of solid stone construction, externally pointed.